eecs489staff/a1-sockets-mininet/README.md

 - The data in the messages is exactly what is specified.
 We specify this to possibly make debugging easier, but we don't care (and it doesn't affect the final output).
 - Your error messages when invalid or missing arguments exist are exactly what is specified.
 Once again, this is specified to make debugging easier.

+The Autograder is new this semester; if you feel like you are failing some test cases for some reason other than your code being incorrect, please let us know by posting on Ed.

 ### Gradescope Submission
 Submit a PDF to Gradescope that contains:
 1. The diagram of your custom topology